ericjlin/Assignment1-DiscoveringVMXFeatures/README.md

   5. make -j 4 modules && make && sudo make modules_install && sudo make install
       - this command took hours to complete so I left it running overnight
       - j 4 option is to specify that I want to use four cores to run the make modules
+      - Issue: I ran into the issue in building the kernel for the first time and recieve this message: "make[2]: *** No rule to make target 'debian/certs/benh@debian.org.cert.pem', needed by 'certs/x509_certificate_list'.
+Stop."
+        - Resolved the issue by going to the .config file in linux repository and commenting out the lines CONFIG_SYSTEM_TRUSTED_KEY and CONFIG_MODUEL_SIG_KEY
+  6. Reboot the computer to boot into new linux version
+      - Version in my computer is 5.12.0-rc5+